sizespectrum/mizerStarvation/README.md

 starv_mort <- getStarvMort(params)
 ```

-This returns an array that we can plot
+This returns a matrix.
+For plotting we turn this into a data frame with
+`melt()` and send it to ggplot:

 ``` r
 ggplot(melt(starv_mort)) +